 In 2013, the European Union (EU) implemented a ban that prohibits the testing of cosmetic products and ingredients on animals.
 The EU legislation also included a marketing ban that prohibits the advertisement of cosmetic products and ingredients that were previously tested on animals.
 The total ban was partially initiated through pressures from social groups advocating for animal rights and the people of Europe demanding change.
 As demonstrated by the passion of the European people pushing for legislative change, there is a strong public desire for alternative cosmetic testing methods.
 In order to stay relevant and comply with increasingly aggressive legislation, cosmetic companies must find alternative ways to test their products.

-Bioprinting is a type of additive manufacturing, like 3D printing, where living cells mixed with a protective material are printed into any 3 dimensional shape desired.
-Its ability to create living 3D models shows great potential as an alternative to animal testing, espeically in the cosmetic industry.
-Using lab-grown skin cells, 3D skin samples,which act virtually the same as human skin would when exposed to cosmetic products, making it a reliable alternative to animal testing.
-Bioprinted skin samples also have the potential to be a more effective testing method than animal testing since bioprinted skin behaves more closely to human skin than animal skin would.
+Bioprinting is a type of additive manufacturing, like 3D printing, where living cells mixed with a protective material are printed into any 3-dimensional shape desired.
+Its ability to create living 3D models shows great potential as an alternative to animal testing, especially in the cosmetic industry.
+Using lab-grown skin cells, 3D skin samples act virtually the same as human skin would when exposed to cosmetic products, making it a reliable alternative to animal testing.
+Bioprinted skin samples also have the potential to be a more effective testing method than animal testing since bioprinted skin behaves more closely to human skin than animal skin.